What is an asbestos management plan?

 Why it matters

-- You stay compliant under the WHS Regulations 2012 (SA)
+- Supports SA WHS asbestos management duties under the WHS Regulations 2012 (SA)

 - Asbestos risks are actively managed, not assumed away

-- Liability is reduced for owners, officers, and PCBUs
+- Helps reduce exposure for owners, officers, and PCBUs

 - Contractors carry less hidden risk on every job